 CMMC Documentation: Approximate Implementation Timeline

-Based on our implementation experience, organizations should approach documentation development according to this approximate timeline:
+Based on our implementation experience, organizations should approach documentation development according to the approximate timeline in the table below.

 Timeline to develop CMMC Documentation